Music of South Africa: Afro rock

-Afro rock, characterised by its fusion of Western rock music with African musical elements, saw the emergence of bands and artists like Assagai in the late 1960s and early 1970s.
+Afro rock, characterised by its fusion of Western rock music with African musical elements, emerged in the late 1960s and early 1970s, with bands and artists such as Assagai.
 The original lineup of Assagai comprised five members, three hailing from South Africa and two from Nigeria: Louis Moholo on drums, Mongezi Feza on trumpet and flute, Dudu Pukwana on alto saxophone, Bizo Mngqikana on tenor saxophone, and Fred Coker on guitar and bass.
 According to Rob Fitzpatrick of The Guardian, Coker played a pivotal role in positioning Assagai as significant competition to Ghana's Osibisa, before departing to join Osibisa, replacing Spartacus R. Keyboardist Alan Gowen from the Canterbury scene and percussionist Jamie Muir from King Crimson briefly joined the band from 1971 to 1972.

 Operating under the British label Vertigo Records, Assagai is believed to be the sole African or "Black" band ever signed by the label.
-Their eponymous debut album, featuring collaboration with African musicians like Terri Quaye, was released in 1971.
+Their eponymous debut album, featuring collaborations with African musicians such as Terri Quaye, was released in 1971.
 Repertoire Records reissued Assagai on CD in 1994.
-Their second and final album, Zimbabwe adorned with cover art by Roger Dean, also released in 1971, was later reissued as AfroRock by the Music for Pleasure record label.
+Their second and final album, Zimbabwe, adorned with cover art by Roger Dean, also released in 1971, was later reissued as AfroRock by the Music for Pleasure record label.
 Both albums featured compositions by members of the British group Jade Warrior, with guest appearances from them as well.

 In the 1960s, Pukwana, Feza, and Moholo had been part of the jazz ensemble The Blue Notes alongside Chris McGregor.

 Punk rock

-During the punk rock boom of the late 1970s, UK and American punk music influenced South African bands, such as Wild Youth and Powerage and gained a cult following, focused in Durban and in and around Johannesburg.
-Bands such as Dog Detachment, The Radio Rats and Young Dumb & Violent had a similar following on the fringes of the music scene.
-Cape Town had a big following with Safari Suits, Housewife's Choice, The Lancaster Band, The News and Permanent Force (aka Private File after BOSS intervention), soon followed by The Rude Dementals, The Zero's, Fred Smith Band, Red Army, Riot Squad, Injury Time and The Vipers.
-In Cape Town many gigs took place at "Scratch" Club (run by Gerry Dixon and Henry Coombes), 1886, UCT, Off The Road, numerous town halls and other local venues.
-Some of the aforementioned bands passed through on tours.
-The "RIOT ROCK" tour of December 1979 being a culmination of the period.
+During the punk rock boom of the late 1970s, UK and American punk music influenced South African bands such as Wild Youth and Powerage and gained a cult following centered in Durban and in and around Johannesburg.
+Bands such as Dog Detachment, The Radio Rats, and Young Dumb & Violent had a similar following on the fringes of the music scene.
+Cape Town had a big following with Safari Suits, Housewife's Choice, The Lancaster Band, The News and Permanent Force (aka Private File after BOSS intervention), soon followed by The Rude Dementals, The Zero's, Fred Smith Band, Red Army, Riot Squad, Injury Time, and The Vipers.
+In Cape Town, many gigs took place at "Scratch" Club (run by Gerry Dixon and Henry Coombes), 1886, UCT, Off The Road, numerous town halls, and other local venues.
+Some of the aforementioned bands toured.
+The "RIOT ROCK" tour of December 1979 was a culmination of the period.
 National Wake was a multiracial punk rock band in the late 1970s.
 They were created in protest of the apartheid regime.
 They were South Africa's first multiracial punk band.

 Rock

-There was a thriving, mostly white, rock music scene in Cape Town in the 1970s.
+There was a thriving, primarily white, rock music scene in Cape Town in the 1970s.
 The album McCully Workshop Inc. from the psychedelic rock band McCully Workshop is a good example of the genre.
-The Trutone label was owned by South African company Gallo (Africa) Limited an internationally recognised music producer.
+The Trutone label was owned by South African company Gallo (Africa) Limited, an internationally recognised music producer.